 1986 A revival of The Royal Shakespeare Company's acclaimed 8 1/2-hour production of The Life and Adventures of Nicholas Nickleby opens on Broadway at the Broadhurst Theatre.
 Once again directed by Trevor Nunn and John Caird, the play fails to catch on with audiences this time around, and closes a month earlier than originally planned, after 29 performances.

-2008 The Phantom of the Opera puts down his mask for four performances starting today at the Majestic Theatre on Broadway while technicians invade his lair and upgrade the sound system.
+2008 The Phantom of the Opera puts down his mask for four performances at the Majestic Theatre on Broadway while technicians invade his lair and upgrade the sound system.
 Producers Andrew Lloyd Webber and Cameron Mackintosh take the unusual step of temporarily closing down the longest-running show in Broadway history "to bring the production's sound design technology into the 21st century."

 2013 Julie Harris, a towering figure of the American theatre in the decades following World War II, who created several iconic stage roles—collecting five Tony Awards along the way—dies at age 87.
 Her Tony wins were for John Van Druten's I Am a Camera, in which she was the first actor to play Christopher Isherwood's Sally Bowles on stage; The Lark, Jean Anouilh's rendition of the Joan of Arc story; the romantic comedy Forty Carats; The Last of Mrs. Lincoln, in which she played the title role; and The Belle of Amherst, where she portrayed poet Emily Dickinson.

 2014 Disney's Newsies closes on Broadway after 1,004 performances.
 Alan Menken, Harvey Fierstein, and Jack Feldman's musical, based on the popular 1992 film, was nominated for eight Tony Awards, and won two: for Best Score (Menken and Feldman) and Best Choreography (Christopher Gattelli).